ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-habitants profess more than 1,000 different re­
-ligions.
-The number of men is eqiisl to the
-number of women.
-The average of human&#x27;
-life is about thirty-three years.
-One quarter
-die previous to the ago of seven years, one­
-half before reaching (Joyeptcen, and those who
-pass this ago enjoy a! felicity refusod to one­
-half of the human species.
-To evory 1,000
-persons only one reaches one hundred years
-of life ; to every one hundred, only six reood
-tho age of sixty-live; not more thau oue id
-500 lives to 80 years of age.
-There are ou
-the earth 600,000,000 inhabitants and of these
-33,038,833 die every year, 01;884 8Very (lay,
-3,780 every hour, and s!ity cve/y iniuute,&#x27; or
 I v’rie tWcvy second.
 The married are longer
 fired than the s/ngle, and above all, those who’
 Observe a sober and industrious conduct.
 Tall